RupertAvery/PSXPackager/README.md

 psxpackager -i "C:\Roms\Legend of Dragoon - Disc ?.bin"
 ```

+If you want faster batch conversion, use the GUI, as it supports multi-threaded processing.

 # Customizing PBPs with Resources

 Resource files are PBP-specific embedded resources that are normally used by the PSP, PSVita or PS3 to display an image or play audio on the XMB when the game is selected.
 These files usually named ICON0.PNG, PIC0.PNG, PIC1.PNG and SND0.AT3.

-PSXPackager can extract or embed resource files for a single conversion or batch conversion.
-To do this, the resource files must be located in a specific location.
+PSXPackager can extract (`--extract`) or embed (`--import`) resource files for a single conversion or batch conversion.
+To do the latter, the resource files must be located in a specific location.

 There are two options that let you set how and where the resource files are found.